NSLS-II/olog/README.md

 ``Client``, with methods corresponding to each command in Olog's REST API.

-It includes automated tests that can be run without an Olog server, relying on cached server responses in the source tree.
+It includes automated tests that can be run without an Olog server, relying on previously recorded requests and responses in the source tree.
+(See later section for details.)

 **It is not currently anywhere near feature-complete.**